-Now, these sort of performance reviews or check-ins on teachers are a very normal thing, and I am not saying the reviews themselves should be frowned upon.
+Now, these sorts of performance reviews or check-ins on teachers are a very normal thing, and I am not saying the reviews themselves should be frowned upon.
 However, the problem lies in the way in which Umbridge conducts them – and in the fact that she really is not qualified to conduct them in the first place.

 Throughout the evaluations of professors such as Divination Professor Trelawney, she constantly interrupts the class to ask intrusive and manipulative questions.
-Her sole purpose here is to evoke responses from the professors that either incriminates them or question their expertise.
-She asks impossible tasks of them, like when she asks Trelawney to “predict something” right on the spot.
+Her sole purpose here is to evoke responses from the professors that either incriminate them or question their expertise.
+She asks impossible tasks of them, like when she asks Trelawney to "predict something" right on the spot.

 Umbridge's idea of performance reviews is a confrontational attack on the employee, rather than a professional conversation involving constructive feedback.
 Her lack of professionalism culminates in the messy, dramatic scene she causes when she publicly fires Trelawney in front of the whole school.